brndnmtthws/brndn-io/content/about/index.md

   src="brobuddies.jpg"
   href="brobuddies.jpg"
   alt="Bro buddies"
-  caption="A couple of bro buddies on a bike trip, looking away from the camera, somewhere in Nevada" >}}
+  caption="A couple of bro buddies on a bike trip, looking away from the camera (try to play it cool), somewhere in Nevada" >}}

 ## Contact